officerwatch/.github/profile/README.md

 The purpose of the API is to allow anyone the ability to upload multimedia, documents, and submit other information for volunteers to review and publish to the copwatch database.

+The data that's stored here is private and not written to the blockchain.
+It's stored locally in a Redis database on the same server as the Go app.

-## /datamodel
+## /ops
-The **datamodel** repo is for project contributors to version control the data model planning and other related aspects of information management.
+The **ops** repo is for project contributors to version control the data model planning and other operations/planning related aspects of information management.

 No functional part of the running system resides in this repo.
 It's strictly for planning purposes only.